OberhauserJulia/Team-Globus/capture_save_and_post_img/README.md

 ### `send_to_server(self, encoded_image)`

 Sends the Base64 encoded image to the server specified in the `.env` file.
 Returns the server's response.

+### Handling Server Response

+The handling of the server response is not yet fully implemented.
+Currently, the server's response is printed to the console.
+You can extend the `send_to_server` method to process the response as needed for your application.

 ## Example